-The Charles Koch Institute seeks to partner with scholars and organizations interested in understanding issues related to trade policy, including the social and economic benefits of free trade, as well as defining and addressing true national-security threats and illiberal trade practices.
+Stand Together Trust seeks to partner with scholars and organizations interested in understanding issues related to trade policy, including the social and economic benefits of free trade, as well as defining and addressing true national-security threats and illiberal trade practices.
 We are particularly interested in supporting, through funding and other efforts, projects that will answer critical questions surrounding today’s trade debates and shape the future of the narrative around free trade; this includes projects that:

 - Assess the historical track record of national industrial policy in the United States with respect to social, political, and economic outcomes.

 - Conduct a comparative analysis of different countries’ industrial policies, government investment, and state-led development efforts in order to distinguish perceptions from reality and better understand their actual operation, performance, effects, and possible lessons for the United States.

 - Explore alternative means of achieving the stated goals of national industrial policy, e.g. increasing innovation, productivity growth, unemployment gains, etc.

 - Analyze the prospects for China’s continued economic growth and development, including likely catalysts, barriers, and potential unknowns such as political challenges, institutional change/instability, demographic trends, and economic constraints.

 - Examine the prospects, challenges, costs/benefits, and consequences (intended or not) of China’s mega-initiatives, such as the Belt and Road Initiative or China’s large-scale investments in Africa.